• Skip to Content

 His research areas include the influence of digital imaging technology on news photo credibility and audience understanding of photojournalism ethics.
 He is the former editor of Visual Communication Quarterly and is more recently co-editor of The Handbook of Visual Communication: Theory, Methods, and Media, published by Routledge, 2020.

-He is a native of Hinton, West Virginia, is married to Carol Kelly, and has two daughters: Anna, an education administrator in New York City and Megan, a Latin American policy analyst in Washington, DC.
+He is a native of Hinton, West Virginia, is married to Carol Kelly, and has two daughters: Anna, an education reform consultant and Megan, a human rights worker, both in New York City.
 He is an avid, if slow, road bicyclist.

 Related News